 - Current and Historical Level Width, Style and Color - Choose your current and historical level width, style and color individually.

-- If you experience any problems with the program, please write me a message so that we can solve it.
+- If you experience any problems with the program, please send me a message so that we can solve it.

 Added Time Shift feature for H4 Pivots.